advancedresearch/hooo/README.md

 Self quality `a ~~ a` is equivalent to `~a`, which is called a "qubit".
 In classical logic, one generates a random truth table of `~a` using `a` as the seed to the random generator.
-This makes `~a` behave as it is in super-position of all propositions, hence the name "qubit".
+This makes `~a` behave as if it is in super-position of all propositions, hence the name "qubit".
 One can also think about it as introducing a new proposition.